MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/01-MiniLab_Azure AD Seamless Single SignOn.md

 	* You use version 1.1.644.0 or later of Azure AD Connect.

-	* If your firewall or proxy allows DNS whitelisting, whitelist the connections to the *.msappproxy.net URLs over port 443.
+	* If your firewall or proxy permits DNS allow lists, allow the connections to the *.msappproxy.net URLs over port 443.

 * **Set up domain administrator credentials**: You need to have domain administrator credentials for each Active Directory forest that: